NAvi349/rr-arb-uvm/README.md

 From previous projects, I will take the UVM testbench and adopt it to this DUT.
 There will be a seperate master agent for each bit of the bus request.
 Each agent will have a single monitor because the grant and request should be going to a single master.
+An output global monitor for status signals which are not needed for the masters.

+The scoreboard will get the signals and write to its internal memory during write transactions.
+During read transactions the information is read back.
+The round robin arbitation will be checked in scoreboard